okta-samples/okta-android-kotlin-sample/README.md

 Authenticate a user using the Redirect model in your Kotlin Android app using the Okta Android SDK.

-The app launches a sign-in view hosted by Okta that handles the authorization flow.
+The app launches a sign-in view hosted by Okta that handles the authorization using Authorization Code Flow + PKCE.
 Control is returned to the app once the user finishes the flow.
 An authorization code is returned to the app after a successful sign on.
 This code is then exchanged for ID and access tokens.

 Using this project requires:
 - Android Studio (Arctic Chipmunk 2021.2.1)